 6c "let us watch and be sober" This is absolutely necessary today, lest we be taken captive or be destroyed by the enemy in our sleep.
 This will involve some effort on our part.
-We must exert ourselves in this watchful sobriety but keeping up-to-date on men and movements as well as world news and events, so we will not be ignorant or insensible to the dangers around us.
-The Christian is on 24/7 duty- is always to be awake and alert.
+We must exert ourselves in this watchful sobriety but keeping up-to-date on men and movements as well

 6d "A man who expects soon to see the Son of God coming to judgment, ought to be a sober man.
 No one would wish to be summoned from a scene of dissipation to his bar.
 And who would wish to be called there from the ball-room; from the theater; from the scene of brilliant worldly amusement?
 The most frivolous votary of the world; the most accomplished and flattered and joyous patron of the ball-room; the most richly-dressed and admired daughter of vanity, would tremble at the thought of being summoned from those brilliant halls, where pleasure is now found, to the judgment bar.
 They would wish to have at least a little time that they might prepare for so solemn a scene.
 But if so, as this event may at any moment occur, why should they not be habitually sober-minded?
 Why should they not aim to be always in that state of mind which they know would be appropriate to meet him?
 Especially should Christians live with such vigilance and soberness as to be always prepared to meet the Son of God.
 What Christian can think it appropriate for him to go up to meet his Saviour from the theater, the ballroom, or the brilliant worldly party?
-A Christian ought always so to live that the coming of the Son of God in the clouds of heaven would not excite the least alarm (Albert Barnes, Notes on the New Testament)."
+A Christian ought always so to live that the coming of the Son of God in the clouds of heaven would not excite the least alarm."26

-5:7 For they that sleep^{present active participle} sleep^{present} in the night;^{a-b} and they that be drunken^{present passive participle} are drunken^t in the night.^c
+5:7 For they that sleep present active participle sleep sleep in the night; and they that be drunken present passive participle are drunken in the night.